 Yes, in our experience the uplift in the value of a flat after it has been professionally refurbished is several times the cost of the refurbishment work, particularly in the case of higher value properties.

 Does refurbishing a flat increase the rental value of a flat?

 Yes, particularly if the flat is in a good location, rental value increases considerably as does the ease and speed with which the flat can be rented.
 Local managing agents can give you a good idea of the likely increase in rent after a refurbishment.

 Is it cheaper to buy a flat already refurbished or to do it myself?

 In almost all cases it is cheaper to do the work yourself, you will also be able to choose how you finish the project and what you want to install, rather than inheriting someone else’s choices.
 The downside is the time, effort and the possibility of having to find alternative accommodation during the works.

 What to do next

-If you have any refurbishment plans that you are considering we specialise in London flat refurbishments so look at our London flat refurbishment page for some pictures of our past project or for a few tips and tricks read our blog post 10 ideas for a London flat refurbishment or give us a call to discuss you plans.
+If you have refurbishment plans that you are considering we specialise in London flat refurbishments so look at our London flat refurbishment page for some pictures of our past project, have a look at the services we offer or for a few tips and tricks read our blog post 10 ideas for a London flat refurbishment or give us a call to discuss you plans.

 While we have endeavoured to do our best to give accurate figures all flats vary and the figures above give a general idea of cost based upon our experience, give us a call if you would like a good idea of cost for the refurbishment of your flat.